japila-books/apache-spark-internals/docs/tools/spark-shell.md

 scala>
 ```

-Spark shell creates an instance of link:spark-sql-SparkSession.adoc[SparkSession] under the name `spark` for you (so you don't have to know the details how to do it yourself on day 1).
+Spark shell creates an instance of spark-sql-SparkSession.md[SparkSession] under the name `spark` for you (so you don't have to know the details how to do it yourself on day 1).

 ```
 scala> :type spark
 org.apache.spark.sql.SparkSession
 ```

-Besides, there is also `sc` value created which is an instance of xref:ROOT:SparkContext.adoc[].
+Besides, there is also `sc` value created which is an instance of ROOT:SparkContext.md[].

 ```
 scala> :type sc